 Can Dogs Eat Strawberries?

+Let’s cut to the chase, can my dog have a strawberry once in a while?
 Yes!
 Dogs can absolutely eat strawberries!
 You should, of course, consult with your veterinarian to make sure that your pooch’s tummy is ready to handle these juicy treats, but most dogs are capable of digesting strawberries.
+So, yes, it’s safe to give dogs strawberry pieces as a treat, but will your dog accept this slimy fruit?

 Should Dogs Eat Strawberries?

+Strawberries are completely safe for dogs and contain no toxic compounds, but is strawberry good for dogs, or just neutral?
 Once again, the answer to this question is yes!
-Obviously a dog needs a balanced diet and dog can not survive on berries alone but some studies show that strawberries (and other berries, particularly blueberries) can be beneficial to pooches.
+Obviously, a dog needs a balanced diet and cannot survive on berries alone but some studies show that strawberries (and other berries, particularly blueberries) can be beneficial to pooches.

 A Powerful Antioxidant & Source of Vitamin C